The Complete Setup Guide for the Sony a1

 Understanding A1 Video Modes & Settings

-Whether you are new to video or just to the Sony a1, it is important to understand just how incredible this camera is when it comes to the video you create with it.
-In this section, we will break down each of the important video-focused settings to hopefully clear up any confusion you might have, but before we begin, you should know that many a1 settings are separately applied depending on if you are in one of the photo modes or in video mode, so before you change any of the settings we list below, make sure you set your a1 into “Video” mode.
+Whether you are new to video or just to the Sony a1, it is essential to understand just how incredible this camera is when it comes to the video you create with it.
+This section will break down each critical video-focused setting to clear up any confusion.
+Still, before we begin, you should know that many a1 settings are separately applied depending on whether you are in photo or video mode.
+So, before you change any of the settings we list below, set your a1 into “Video” mode.

 Video File Formats